Welcome to Ryabaga Camp on the Ponoi River

 How we fish and how we get there

 The camp hovercraft is used to transport guests to remote beats in warmth and comfort.
 On arrival at their beat, guests transfer to their boat for the day before being picked up in the evening to enjoy the journey home with a cold beer or cup of tea or coffee.
-The hovercraft carries four guests and two guides at any one time.
+The hovercraft can carry four groups (four guides and eight guests) at any one time.

 Boats are used to travel to and around your beat as well as to fish from to reach lies that cannot be reached wading.
 Or to cast to the bank to swing the fly away to great effect.
 They are also used to carry equipment from lunches to safety equipment and guest’s personal equipment such as spare fishing tackle, extra clothes and cameras etc.